firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-distinct.md

 | :--------- | :-------------------------------------------- | :----------|
 | `<array>`   | The array to be analyzed for unique members | `<array>` |

-## Return Types
+## Return Type
-`ARRAY`
+`ARRAY` of the same type as the input array

 ## Example
 {: .no_toc}
-In the following example, the unique levels of the video game are returned in an array called `levels`:
+In the following example, the unique levels of the game are returned in an array called `levels`:

 ```sql
 SELECT